includeJS/includeJS/src/cv.md

 ## Experience

 **Frontend Developer at VIBBIO, August 2019 - Present (remote)**
+- worked for an online video editing tool startup in a relatively large codebase
 - transformed design sketches into ReactJS interfaces
+- juggled the app's complex state, speed and performance requirements, and continuous deployment of new features
 - refactored large portions of the app to modern ReactJS practices
 - lead in implementing VIBBIO's marketing website in 11ty (99 Lighthouse score)
 - collaborated with team members on testing, PRs, and RFCs